JesusFilm/core/CONTRIBUTING.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install [Docker Desktop](https://www.docker.com/get-started)
 3. Start Docker Desktop
+4. add `/workspaces` from Docker -> Preferences... > Resources > File Sharing and then apply and restart Docker.
-4. Start VS Code and add [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) Extension
+5. Start VS Code and add [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) Extension
-5. run `Remote-Containers: Clone Repository in Container Volume...` from the Command Palette (F1).
+6. run `Remote-Containers: Clone Repository in Container Volume...` from the Command Palette (F1).
-6. Enter `https://github.com/JesusFilm/core.git` and choose `main` as the branch to clone.
+7. Pick GitHub (You'll need to authenticate with GitHub), then enter `JesusFilm/core`, finally choose the `main` branch to clone.
-7. The VS Code window (instance) will reload, clone the source code, and start building the dev container.
+8. The VS Code window (instance) will reload, clone the source code, and start building the dev container.
 A progress notification provides status updates.
-8. After the build completes, VS Code will automatically connect to the container.
+9. After the build completes, VS Code will automatically connect to the container.
 You can now work with the repository source code in this independent environment as you would if you had cloned the code locally.

 ## Starting the gateway, back-end and front-end projects